Anne Hathaway: 2001–2004: Early roles and breakthrough

-2005–2008: Transition to adult roles and critical recognition
+2005–2008: Rise to prominence

 Hathaway began taking on adult roles to avoid typecasting, remarking that "anybody who was a role model for children needs a reprieve", but noted that "it's lovely to think that my audience is growing up with me".
 After replacing Tara Strong for the voice role of Red Puckett in Hoodwinked!, she starred in the drama Havoc (2005) as a spoiled socialite, appearing nude in some of its scenes.
-While the film was thematically different from her previous releases, Hathaway denied that her role was an attempt to be seen as a more mature actress, citing her belief that performing nudity in certain films is merely a part of what her chosen form of art demands of her; because of this belief she does not consider appearing nude in appropriate films to be morally objectionable.
+While the film thematically diverged from her previous releases, Hathaway denied that her role was simply an overt attempt to be seen as a more mature actress, citing her belief that performing nudity in certain films was merely a component of what the art form of acting demands of an actor; appearing nude in appropriate films was therefore not morally objectionable.
 The film was not released in theaters in the United States due to unfavorable critical reception.

 In the 2005 drama Brokeback Mountain, which depicts the emotional and sexual relationship between two men married to women, Ennis Del Mar (played by Heath Ledger) and Jack Twist (played by Jake Gyllenhaal), Hathaway played Lureen, the wife of Jack.
 The actress was originally sent the script with the part of Ennis' wife in mind, but decided to audition for Lureen instead after she read it.
 She lied during the audition about her knowledge of riding so that the director Ang Lee would cast her, but did subsequently take lessons.
 The film received critical acclaim and several Academy Award nominations.
 Peter Travers of Rolling Stone wrote that Hathaway "excels at showing Lureen's journey from cutie-pie to hard case", and Todd McCarthy of Variety credited her for "provid[ing] an entertaining contrast in wifely disappointment".
 Hathaway stated that the content of Brokeback Mountain was more important than its award count, and that making the film made her more aware of the kind of stories she wanted to tell as an actor.
 At this point, she realized that she wanted to play roles to move audiences or otherwise entertain them so much that they forget about their own lives.